rauc/rauc/docs/integration.rst

   It currently defaults to ``plain``, but you should use ``verity`` if possible.

 ``RAUC_SLOT_<slotclass>``
-  For each slot class, set this to the image (recipe) name which builds the artifact you intend to place in the slot class.
+  For each slot class, set this to the recipe name which builds the image you intend to place in the slot class.

 ``RAUC_SLOT_<slotclass>[type]``
   For each slot class, set this to the *type* of image you intend to place in